 2. Install a Carbon Monoxide Detector in Your Home.
 Because carbon monoxide has no smell, taste, or color, many homeowners do not realize they may be exposed.
 Any gas-powered appliance like a furnace, water heater, or cooking appliance could be leaking gas and exposing you and your family to dangerous fumes.
 A working carbon monoxide detector can offer peace of mind for you and your family.

 3. Invest in a Home Maintenance Plan.
 When you purchase a home maintenance plan like Shafer’s Pro Plus Advantage Plan, you receive scheduled maintenance and inspections of your HVAC and plumbing systems.
 This can be vital to maintaining air quality in your home.
 With routine checks, your system is evaluated for leaks, poor airflow, foreign matter, and damage that could result in poor indoor air quality.

-4. Perform an indoor air quality assessment.
+4. Perform an Indoor Air Quality Assessment.
 Our homes are sealed against the outdoors to maximize energy efficiency and climate control, but this can lead to unhealthy air recirculating throughout your home’s ductwork.
-When you have an indoor air quality assessment, your trusted provider should thoroughly inspect your home’s filtration system and ductwork, check for microbial growth and provide you with a summary and recommendation based on findings.
+When you have an indoor air quality assessment, your trusted provider should thoroughly inspect your home’s filtration system and ductwork, check for microbial growth, and provide you with a summary and recommendation based on the findings.

 If you have questions or need help with your home’s indoor air quality, the professionals at Shafer Services Plus are just a phone call away.
-We will visit your home, listen to you needs and provide recommendations to ensure your indoor air is safe and comfortable.
+We will visit your home, listen to your needs, and provide recommendations to ensure your indoor air is safe and comfortable.